Jean-Hubert Martin: Works

-Born in the heart of Europe and raised in a bicultural environment, Jean-Hubert Martin supported the Europeanization of art, and then its true globalization, exposing artists of the entire world and setting up convincing traveling exhibitions.
+Born in the heart of Europe and raised in a bicultural environment, Jean-Hubert Martin supported the Europeanization of art, and then its true globalization, exposing artists of the entire world and setting up convincing travelling exhibitions.

-After Claude Levi-Strauss, he recognizes the value of cultures with no writing skills.
+After Claude Lévi-Strauss, he recognizes the value of cultures with no writing skills.
 He looks to develop new lines of inquiry beyond the Western way of thinking.
 He initiates new exhibition practices creating visual correspondences instead of categories and classifications.
 This opens new perspectives for institutions and artists alike.
 In 1989 "Magiciens de la terre" (Magicians of the Earth) is thought to be the first truly international exhibition.
 For the first time in Europe Western art and art from the Third World were placed at the same level.

 In the tradition of the Dada movement, "Magiciens de la terre" (Magicians of the Earth), allowed unknown artists to come to the forefront.
 Jean-Hubert Martin detects in Dada the first signs of "postmodernism" and of the extension of the idea of art.

-Moreover, his research leads to other new perspectives, notably he reactivated the practice of the "cabinet de curiosité", wherein the esthetic pleasure mingles with the scientific interest, for the Chateau d’Oiron.
+Moreover, his research leads to other new perspectives, notably he reactivated the practice of the "cabinet de curiosité", wherein the esthetic pleasure mingles with the scientific interest, for the Château d'Oiron.

 Jean-Hubert Martin was a key actor in the discovery of the Russian "avant-gardes" in Europe, especially through the exhibition and publication of the works of Ilya and Emilia Kabakov.

 He also brought forward a number of cutting edge French artists from the beginning of their careers, among these: Christian Boltanski, Daniel Buren, Bertrand Lavier, Annette Messager and Sarkis.